-Measure B makes financial sense and protects taxpayers:
+Measure H makes financial sense and protects taxpayers.

-- By law, projects are required to submit to annual fiscal and compliance audits performed by a Certified Public Accountant and all activities are required to be periodically reviewed and approved by an independent citizens' oversight committee. - All bond funds must be spent locally and cannot be taken by the State. - Funds are required to be spend only on our local school facilities, not for administrator, teacher, or other staff salaries.
+- By law, spending must be reviewed and annually audited by an independent citizens' oversight committee. - All bond funds must be spent locally and cannot be taken by State. - Funds are required to be spent only on our local schools, not for administrator or teacher salaries.

-Measure B upgrades and renovates classrooms, restrooms and other school facilities, improves the education of local children, and maintains the quality of our community.
+Measure H upgrades and renovates classrooms, restrooms, and other school facilities, improves the education of local children, and maintains the quality and safety of our community.
 That's something we can all support.
-Please VOTE YES ON MEASURE B!
+Please VOTE YES ON MEASURE H!